aws-samples/serverless-patterns/appsync-events-bedrock-cdk/README.md

 9. The client can finally unsubscribe from the channel and close the Websocket connection.

 ### Permissions and Security
-In this demo the Client is only able to subscribe to the AppSync Event Websocket via the API_KEY.
-The same API_KEY will be used by the Lambda to perform Publish requests.
+In this demo the client is only able to subscribe to the AppSync Event WebSocket via the API_KEY.
+The same API_KEY will be used by the Lambda function to perform publish requests.

 ## Deployment Instructions